1. Home

 Diversity

-• We are particularly interested in funding projects that involve and/or report for underserved communities to ensure that journalism better serves all groups of society in the future – especially those communities that have thus far been underserved.
+• We are particularly interested in funding media organizations and projects that report for underserved communities to ensure that journalism better serves all groups of society in the future – especially those communities that have thus far been underserved.

 Independence